sfomuseum/sfomuseum-data-architecture-datasette/README.md

 $> docker run -it -p 8080:8001 sfomuseum-data-architecture
 ```

-And then to view the data open the following URL in your web browser:
+And then to view the data, in the Datasette web application, open the following URL in your web browser:

 ```
 http://localhost:8080